 Stuffing is my favourite part of a turkey dinner and a dish that I have been really missing since going grain free.
 I’ve experimented with a few different stuffing recipes using almond flour bread and determined that the effort required to bake the bread and then make the stuffing, was not worth the end result.
 So I turned to worlds most versatile veggie, cauliflower, to create a bread free, low carb alternative.

-This stuffing is best when baked in a separate dish rather then inside the turkey so that the cauliflower is cooked but not mushy and the top becomes browned and crispy.
+This stuffing is best when baked in a separate dish rather than inside the turkey so that the cauliflower is cooked but not mushy and the top becomes browned and crispy.

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!